pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ### Prepare beads:
 - Transfer 200ul of Dynabeads in a 1.5ml tube on magnetic for 30sec and then pipette off the supernatant.
-- Remove tube from stand, and add 100ul Binding Buffer to calibrate beads, place on magnet and aspirate.
+- Remove tube from stand, resuspend in 100ul Binding Buffer to calibrate beads, place on magnet and aspirate.
-- Remove tube from stand, and add 100ul Binding Buffer to the Dynabeads (optimal hybridization conditions are a 1:1 ratio relative to sample volume).
+- Remove tube from stand, resuspend in 100ul Binding Buffer (optimal hybridization conditions are a 1:1 ratio relative to sample volume).

 ### Denature RNA:
 - Heat to 65oC for 2 min to disrupt secondary structures.
-Place on ice.
+Place on ice for 5 mins.

 ### Isolate mRNA
 - Add the total RNA to the Dynabeads/Binding Buffer suspension and mix thoroughly with pipette.